vanus-labs/docs/content/cloud-docs/sink/google-sheets/setup.md

 ![](images/10.png)
 9. Choose **JSON** and **CREATE**.
 ![](images/11.png)
-10. It will trigger the download of a JSON file copy the whole content and paste it in Vanus Cloud.
+10. It will trigger the download of a JSON file copy the whole content and paste it in Vanus Connect.
 ![](images/source%20config.png)